awsugblr/awsugblr/src/pages/blog/2019-05-18-meetup-report-may-2019-meetup-computervision-gluoncv-d2l-ai-zero-to-hero-in-3-hrs-with-alex-smola.md

 \
 [Jeevan Dongre](https://www.linkedin.com/in/jeevandongre/), AWS Community Hero and Lead - AWS User Group Bengaluru concluded the session

+## Selfi with the Speaker

 Thanks to [Rashmi Shreedharan](https://www.linkedin.com/in/rashmis/) & [Girish Patil](https://www.linkedin.com/in/girish-cloud/) for all the arrangements.

 [Sathyajith Bhat](https://www.linkedin.com/in/sathyabhat/) added details about our upcoming Community Day - 2019 ( <https://communityday.awsugblr.in/> ) and announced the Super Early Bird offer conference pass for 1499/- valid till May 31st 2019.

 Stay tuned for upcoming meetups.
-Follow us on [Linkedin](https://www.linkedin.com/in/awsugblr/) or [Twitter](https://twitter.com/awsugblr) and for more update please visit:  [https://awsugblr.in](https://awsugblr.in/).
+Follow us on [LinkedIn](https://www.linkedin.com/in/awsugblr/) or [Twitter](https://twitter.com/awsugblr) and for more update please visit:  [https://awsugblr.in](https://awsugblr.in/).

 AWSUGBLR organizers would like to thank